LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 - `logtalk_entity_to_rst.xsl`
 - `logtalk_index_to_rst.xsl`
-	XSLT file to output reStructuredText files from the XML files.
+	XSLT file to output reStructuredText files (for use with Sphinx) from the XML files.
 UTF-8 encoding is assumed.
 Edit the file if you use a different encoding.

 - `logtalk_entity_to_txt.xsl`
 - `logtalk_index_to_txt.xsl`